-M.S. degree program in information systems HEGIS code 0702; SED program code 89058 Matriculation requirements Applicants are expected to have the equivalent of at least 18 credits in computer and information science and related areas, including all of the following: knowledge of a high-level computer language (preferably C++ or lava), knowledge of assembly language and computer architecture, a course in discrete structures, a course in data structures, a course in calculus, and a course in probability and statistics.
+Applicants are expected to have the equivalent of at least 18 credits in computer and information science and related areas, including all of the following: knowledge of a high-level computer language (preferably C++ or Java), knowledge of assembly language and computer architecture, a course in discrete structures, a course in data structures, a course in calculus, and a course in probability and statistics.
 Students who do not have all of these requirements can be accepted with the condition that they complete these courses at the undergraduate level.

-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
-Degree requirements Thirty-six credits are required for the degree.
+Thirty-six credits are required for the degree.
 Students must maintain at least a B (3.00) average.

 Students must complete all of the following: